openstack/openstack-manuals/doc/config-reference/source/policy-json-file.rst

 .. code-block:: json

-    "compute:start" : "user_id:%(user_id)s"
+    "os_compute_api:servers:start" : "project_id:%(project_id)s"

 states that only the owner of an instance can start it up.
-The ``user_id`` string before the colon is an API attribute, namely the user ID of the API user.
-It is compared with the user ID of the object (in this case, an instance); more precisely, it is compared with the ``user_id`` field of that object in the database.
+The ``project_id`` string before the colon is an API attribute, namely the project ID of the API user.
+It is compared with the project ID of the object (in this case, an instance); more precisely, it is compared with the ``project_id`` field of that object in the database.
 If the two values are equal, permission is granted.

 An admin user always has permission to call APIs.
 This is how